-Whether a person is happy, successful in life or not, I believe everybody has an internal personal space that stores doubts, regrets and a longing for an other time and place.
-When I go to this space, I mainly feel a sense of grief over friendships lost because of my nomadic life, careers that never happened and relationships that did not turn out the way I would have liked them too.
+Regardless of how happy and content a person may be, I believe everybody has an internal personal space that stores doubts, regrets and a longing for another time and place.
+In my own space I mainly feel a sense of grief over friendships lost because of my nomadic life, careers that never happened and relationships that did not turn out the way I would have liked them to.
 There is no trauma, nor extreme pain, but a nagging discomfort.

 I don’t think it is very wise to get stuck here, it is the shadowy side of ourselves, with no getting out or finding relief.
 Still, sometimes I like to allow myself to let my thoughts flow freely and feel all alone, thrown back to who I am.

-The images in this PDF all represent the act of being in that place, excluding oneself from reality, escaping from the every day hassles of life and people that want your attention.
-It may trigger feelings of recognition and maybe pain.
-However, there are options to escape; to dive in the pool, open the gate and run away.
+The images in this PDF all represent the act of being in that place, excluding oneself from reality, escaping from the everyday hassles of life and people that want your attention.
+They may trigger feelings of recognition and maybe pain.
+However, shady as they may be, there are options to escape; to dive in the pool, open the gate and run away.
 To not stay where you are, but go back in the light and face reality.